jowike/InsightsNow/README.md

    pip install -r requirements.txt python setup.py install
    ```
+   That’s it – once all dependencies are installed...

-5. **Run the dashboard**
+4. **Run the dashboard**

-   From the same folder:
+   Still in the visual-dashboard folder:

    ```bash
    python app.py
    ```

-7. Open your browser and start exploring forecasts!
+5. **Open browser and start exploring forecasts!**

 ---